Hunting success: Definition

 Predators may actively seek out prey, if the predator spots its preferred target it would decide whether to attack or continue searching, and success ultimately depends on a number of factors.
 Predators may deploy a variety of hunting methods such as ambush, ballistic interception, pack hunting or pursuit predation.
 Hunting success is used to measure a predator's success rate against a species of prey or against all prey species in its diet, for example in the Mweya area of Queen Elizabeth National Park, lions had a hunting success of 54% against African buffaloes and 35.7% against common warthogs, though their overall hunting success was only 27.9%.

 Hunting success across the animal kingdom vary from 5–97% and hunting success can greatly differ between different populations of the same species.
 Hunting success can be measured for predators in different trophic levels.
 Hunting success rate is the percentage of captures in a number of initiated hunts, for example, 1 in 2 to 20 tiger hunts are guessed to end in success, which means tigers are guessed to have a hunting success rate of between 5–50%.
 Percentage is the preferred method used to write hunting success rather than raw numbers.
 Usually a single study is used to represent the hunting success of an entire species or in some cases estimations are used.

 Hunting success can also be used to define the number of kills a human hunter makes over a specific number of hunts.
 However, hunting success is not used to define the number of animals a poacher, or a canned trophy hunter kills.

 Hunting success in animals

 Detailed field studies show that prey are usually successful at escaping predators, with hunting success rates as low as 1–5% in many systems.
-The result of a predatory attack largest depends on the interaction between the predator's physical performance and any evasive maneuvers by the prey animal.
+The result of a predatory attack largely depends on the interaction between the predator's physical performance and any evasive maneuvers by the prey animal.